As described on GitHub Pages docs you can host a static website directly from a GitHub repository.

 - Initialize a git repository in the

-branch. - Add remote git URL pointing to GitHub, where the website will be published to.
+distsubdirectory and make an empty commit to eithermasterorgh-pagesbranch. - Add remote git URL pointing to GitHub, where the website will be published to.

 - Optionally create a

-directory if you're using a custom domain, i.e. the website URL is different from*.github.io
+CNAMEfile in theappdirectory if you're using a custom domain, i.e. the website URL is different from*.github.io. - Initialize a git repository in the root folder,

 the one you ran

-from.
+yo mobilefrom.
 Let's call it 'the outer repo'.

 Note that .gitignore

-of the Web Starter Kit already contains dist
+of the Web Starter Kit already contains dist directory.
+This allows you

 to keep development files and production builds in separate repositories.

-Whenever you want to publish changes to the website, simply run gulp deploy
+Whenever you want to publish changes to the website, simply run gulp deploy.

-executes git push -u origin <branch>
+Behind the scenes, gulp deploy executes git push -u origin <branch>

-is either master or gh-pages.
+from the dist directory, where <branch> is either master or gh-pages.